Creative Direction and Design for The Hims Group Chat — A series where real people have candid conversations about life's taboo topics.

 Environmental Design Agency: Sparks

-We anchored the experience in a novel and interesting way that felt uniquely Android.
-We took the Android logo mark and derived a cast of 3D Android characters, each with its own unique personality and style.
-We developed 60 unique characters that would live throught the physical booth, digital signage, and OOH campaign.
+CES has always been an opportunity for Google to drive awareness and build brand equity.
+In 2023, the public experienced the first Android-branded booth.
+We anchored the experience in a way that felt uniquely Android by reimagining the Android logo as a cast of 3D characters—each with its own personality and style.
+We developed nearly 60 unique characters that appeared throughout the booth, in digital signage, and across an out-of-home (OOH) campaign.

 Render by Sparks